-Given the bevy of research showing the harmful effects of artificial light1 — in particular, violet and blue 2— it makes sense the companies and entrepreneurs have populated the market with blue-blocking glasses.
+Given the bevy of research showing the harmful effects of artificial light — in particular, violet and blue — it makes sense the companies and entrepreneurs have populated the market with blue-blocking glasses.

 Per my article on blue light and health, it’s worthwhile to block artificial violet and blue light at all times.
 Bare minimum, you should block the 380–450 nm range (violet) during the day and the 380–495 nm range (violet and blue) during the night.
 If you want maximum melatonin production at night and the best protection of your circadian biology, take it a step further and block green (495–565 nm), too.

-You could divide this table into two types of blue blockers, i.e., daytime glasses (such as BluTech, Gunnar Optiks and BLUblox SummerGlo) that block portions of the violet and blue light spectrum vs. nighttime glasses (such as Uvex, DEWALT and BLUblox Sleep+) that block all of the violet and blue spectrum, and either none, some or all portions of the green and yellow spectrum.
+You can blue blockers into two types, i.e., daytime glasses (such as BluTech, Gunnar Optiks and BLUblox SummerGlo) that block portions of the violet and blue light spectrum vs. nighttime glasses (such as Uvex, DEWALT and BLUblox Sleep+) that block all of the violet and blue spectrum, and either none, some or all portions of the green and yellow spectrum.

 Want to check either blue blockers or blue-blocking software (like Iris or f.lux) to make sure they’re truly blocking blue and green?
 Look at the boxes below.
 The one on the left is blue but should appear black with blue-blocking glasses that block up to 550 nm and Iris or f.lux set at 1500K or lower.
 The one on the right is green.
 It will appear a darker shade of green with blue-blocking glasses that block up to 550 nm.
 For it to appear dark gray or black, Iris or f.lux need to be set at 0K or you’d need a tint like BPI Monochrome on your glasses.